SamK-RFI/volume-segmantics/ReadMe.md

 pip install volume-segmantics --extra-index-url https://download.pytorch.org/whl
 ```

+> Further information regarding VolSeg installation can be found in the [Installation Documentation](TBC)

 ### Docker/Apptainer Container (quay.io)
 A container image with the latest published release is available on the Rosalind Franklin's quay.io instance.
 You can pull and run this using Apptainer: